Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In dysarthria, in contrast to aphasia, the "technique" of speech suffers, and not its higher (praxic) functions.
-In dysarthria, despite defects in pronunciation, the patient understands what he has heard and written, and logically expresses his thoughts.
+With dysarthria, unlike aphasia, the "technique" of speech suffers, and not its higher (practical) functions.
+With dysarthria, despite pronunciation defects, the patient understands what is heard and written, and logically expresses his thoughts.

-Thus, dysarthria is a violation of the articulation process, the causes of which can be the following disorders of the verbal musculature:
+Thus, dysarthria is a disorder of the articulation process, the causes of which may be the following disorders of the speech muscles:

 - Spasm or increased tone (tetany, rigidity, spasticity, stiffness);